TeX-Live/tlcontrib/texmf-dist/doc/latex/acrotex/README.md

 6) Documentation for AeB (AcroTeX eDucatation Bundle) and eForms (including insdljs and dljslib).

+What's New (2020-03-14) Minor changes that support new features of eqexam.

 What's New (2020-01-01) Replace use of \count0 with new counter \eqtmpcnta, in situation, the value of \count0 was leaking out giving incorrect page